sheaffej/b2-rplidar/README.md

 # b2-rplidar
-ROS node Docker container for the RPLidar sensor
+ROS node Docker container for the RPLIDAR sensor